University Administrative Policies

 1. General

 Cost transfers are after-the-fact allocations of direct charges (including labor redistributions) to, from, or between federally sponsored projects.
-Cost transfers are subject to the same direct cost requirements as the original cost as discussed in Section 3.2.1. of "Accounting for Federally-Defined Allowable and Unallowable Costs" Policy 2410, UBP.
-Also refer to Overexpenditures, Losses, and Gains on Contracts and Grants" Policy 2485, UBP.
+Cost transfers are subject to the same direct cost requirements as the original cost as discussed in Section 3.2.1 of UAP 2410 ("Accounting for Federally Defined Allowable and Unallowable Costs").
+Also refer to UAP 2485 ("Over-Expenditures, Losses, and Gains on Contracts and Grants").

 2. Cost Transfer Requirements

 Four (4) requirements must be met before a cost transfer is submitted: the transfer must be allowable, reasonable, allocable, and timely.
 Supporting documentation must accompany the submission.
-Federal allowability is defined in Office of Management and Budget (OMB) Circular A-21 and the Federal Acquisition Regulations (FAR), Part 31.3.
-See Section 4.2. of "Accounting for Federally-Defined Allowable and Unallowable Costs" Policy 2410, UBP for a discussion of allowability and reasonableness according to University policy and federal regulations.
+Federal allowability is defined by the Office of Management and Budget in Section 200.403 of 2 CFR Part 200 ("Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards") and the Federal Acquisition Regulations (FAR), 48 CFR Part 31, Subpart 31.3.
+See Section 4.2 of UAP 2410 ("Accounting for Federally Defined Allowable and Unallowable Costs") for a discussion of allowability and reasonableness according to University policy and federal regulations.

 2.1.
 Reasonable Costs